Melania Trump Approval Rating: CNN Poll Reveals Popularity Of First Lady Is Growing

 34 percent of the participants revealed seeing the first lady in an unfavorable light, with 28 percent of the men and 39 percent of the women feeling that way.

-Those who had no opinion of Melania Trump in the survey was 16 percent, with 20 percent of the participants being men and 17 percent being women.
+Those who had no opinion of Melania Trump in the survey was at 16 percent, with 20 percent of the participants being men and 17 percent being women.

 Melania Trump has by far higher numbers in the approval rating poll than President Donald Trump.
 Only 38 percent expressed having a favorable opinion of the president while a whopping 59 percent have an unfavorable opinion.